mbodm/cdis/README.md

 A tiny suggestion or "_How to switch the input source by using the keyboard?_" (this is how i personally use the tool):

 Since `cdis.exe` is a CLI tool, you can use it in scripts or shortcuts.
-Personally, i created 2 different `cdis.exe --set [NUMBER]` Windows Desktop shortcuts (".lnk" files).
+Personally, i created myself 2 different `cdis.exe --set [NUMBER]` Windows Desktop shortcuts (".lnk" files).
 One for each of my other 2 computers.
 For each Windows Desktop shortcut i defined a keyboard hotkey (right-click and select "Properties").
 In example, something like "SHIFT+ALT+LEFTARROW".
 This way i just need to press those keys on your keyboard, to quickly switch to another computer.
 Hint: You can also pin Windows Desktop shortcuts to "Start" or the Windows TaskBar.

 The only downside of this "trick" is: Sometimes Windows adds a small delay (1-2 seconds), when using the keyboard hotkey.
 You can read this [superuser blogpost](https://superuser.com/questions/426947/slow-windows-desktop-keyboard-shortcuts) to see why and which solutions exist.